ποΈ Sketch

 true,false -

---version-range <KIND>β The kind of version range to use for dependencies that are fetched automatically. [default: minor]Possible values:
+--version-range <KIND>β The kind of version range to use for dependencies that are fetched automatically. [default: major]Possible values:

 --catalog <CATALOG>β Uses the default catalog (supported by pnpm and bun) for default dependencies, and automatically adds dependencies marked withcatalog:to the catalog, if they are missingPossible values: